mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-08.md

 - **Get database Schema Info** -> Get the Database schemas with their descriptions
 - **Get Database Schema Table Info** -> Get the Database tables with their descriptions for specific schema
 - **Get Database Schema Table Columns Info** -> Get the Database columns with their schema information for specific schema and table
-- **Execute Sql Command** -> Execute sql command and display results, show only the first 10 rows use only read operations, never update or delete anything from database
+- **Execute Sql Command** -> Execute sql command and display results, show only the first 10 rows, use only read operations, never update or delete anything in the database

 You can create your functions like the example below